tmschoegje/searchlogger/README.md

 Current state: Rough functionality for multiple sessions of hardcoded task orders.
 Bug: does not load search task descriptions

 Backlog
-* the textual updates
+* something like a progress bar
-* log when the user searches a document with (ctrl + f)
+* log keypresses (in particular for when the user searches a document with (ctrl + f)). could also log mouse hovers and scrolling?
-* automatic task order presentation
+* automatic task order presentation (will instead be done through web server, probably)

 Installation